Understanding Multistationarity of Fully Open Reaction Networks: Limitations of simple ML approaches

 \end{thm}

-To make it even simpler consider fully open networks with one irreversible non-flow reaction and only one species.
+Let us consider whether ML could identify such results.
+Consider fully open networks as in Theorem~\ref{thm:one_non_flow_Joshi_thm}, with only one species and one irreversible non-flow reaction.
 So the only varying features of the networks are the stoichiometric coefficients of this species on the two sides of the non-flow reaction, $aX \ce{->} bX$.

-The inputs space can be represented as a two-dimensional space, $\lbrace (a,b)\in\N^2\mid a\neq b\rbrace$.
-By Theorem~\ref{thm:one_non_flow_Joshi_thm} the set of multistationary networks will correspond to the set of points in the input space that are between the two lines $a=\frac{3}{2}$ and $b=a$, as shown in Figure~\ref{fig:One_nonflow_one_species_multi_cases}.
-This visualisation suggests the use of the ML technique of Support Vector Machines (SVMs) \cite{Cristianini-Shawe_Taylor-2000} to fit a dividing hypersurface between the classes.
+Then the input space for the ML problem can be the two-dimensional space, $\lbrace (a,b)\in\N^2\mid a\neq b\rbrace$.
+By Theorem~\ref{thm:one_non_flow_Joshi_thm} the set of multistationary networks will correspond to the set of points in the input space with $a>\frac{3}{2}$ and $b>a$.
+This suggests that we may use a relatively simple ML technique such as Support Vector Machines (SVMs) \cite{Cristianini-Shawe_Taylor-2000} to fit a dividing hypersurface between the classes.